-While at Newmark and CNN, Gibran is honing her skills in live broadcast reporting and production (iNews); documentary filmmaking; narrative print writing and podcasting; op-ed and feature writing, photojournalism; writing and editing for video and audio (Adobe Premiere Pro and ProTools); as well as investigative research and data journalism (data analysis and HTML/CSS coding for website creation/data visualization via GitHub, DataWrapper, and Sublime Text).
-She also enjoys using social media to help share her reporting and news analysis with new audiences.
+While at Newmark and CNN, Gibran is honing her skills in live broadcast and documentary reporting/production (iNews), feature and opinion writing, photojournalism, writing and editing for video and audio (Adobe Premiere Pro and ProTools), as well as investigative research and data journalism (data analysis and HTML/CSS coding for website creation/data visualization via GitHub, DataWrapper, and Sublime Text).

-Gibran often utilizes cultural, geopolitical, and historical contexts; analytical research; and sociopolitical philosophy to complement the human-centered throughlines of her stories.
+Gibran often utilizes cultural, geopolitical, and historical contexts, analytical research, and sociopolitical philosophy to complement the human-centered throughlines of her stories.
 By a young age, Gibran had already been recognized for her unique voice, prominent storytelling, and writing for social change by The New York Times and Long Island Press, and was a 2015 Telluride Association Summer Program (TASP) Scholar — renowned for being one of the most academically rigorous and competitive student summer programs internationally.

 She has penned as a White House Correspondent, Opinions Editor & Contributor, and Political News & Features Staff Writer (including reporting on the 2016 U.S. Presidential Election and international humans rights coverage) for previous student newspapers.
 Her formal research experience includes work as an Undergraduate Research Assistant, analyzing international security, political violence, terrorism, insurgency, and human trafficking in the Middle East and Northern Africa for the since published literature of one of Boston College’s leading professors of International Affairs.